First-year Orientation

 Students can select either a two-day, overnight program or a one-day program (based on availability).
 Sessions are held throughout the summer in June or July with a last chance option in August, reserved for out-of-state and international students.

-Orientation Registration Opening Soon
+Orientation Registration Open Now

 Two-day Orientation